jpieles/linux-presentation/text.md

 ## Development

+Kernel Development
+unlike other operating systems, Linux is built collaboratively across companies, geographies and markets resolving into the largest collaborative development project in the history of computing. tousands of developers have contributed to the linux kernel This contributions have resolved in about 28 million lines of code but its not just about the number of lines of code.
+Its also how quickly linux is developed and released. i.E. a major kernel comes out every 2-3 months.

+Unique collaborative development process, when submitting code to the linux kernel developers break changes into individual units called patches a patch describes the lines that need to be changed, added or removed from the source code.
+Each patch can add a new feature, new support for a device, fix a problem, improve performance or rework things to be mor easily understood.
+Developers post their patches to the revelant mailing lists where other developers can reply with feedback, when the path is close to being release ready.
+It is accepted by a senior linux kernel developer or maintainer who manages one or more of 100 different sections of the kernel (this is not a guarantee that it will go to the main line.
+Here it gets an even more extensive evaluation when the maintainer finished the review he will sign off the patch and send it on to linux torvalds who has the ultimate authority on what is accepted into the next release and what is not, nearly 10.000 patches go into almost every new release about 6 patches are applied to the kernel each hour.
 ## Distributions

 A Linux distribution is a set of tuned software around the linux kernel (which is tuned in most times too) What all Linux distributions have in Common is, that they all work on a or the linux kernel and use GNU Software